syafiqoarashy/assignment-2-pbp/README.md

 <img width="590" alt="Screen Shot 2022-09-29 at 10 14 13 AM" src="https://user-images.githubusercontent.com/101589777/192930439-ac16377a-d087-4300-aa91-4cf53acc5093.png">

 <img width="821" alt="Screen Shot 2022-09-29 at 10 16 54 AM" src="https://user-images.githubusercontent.com/101589777/192930762-d04c87ea-6ecd-425b-b523-ebb5372be4e1.png">

+# ASSIGNMENT 5

+## Difference Between Inline, Internal, and External CSS

+#### Each Definitions

+##### Inline CSS

+When you want to style a specific HTML element, you can use Inline CSS.
+This one directly puts the style attribute directly onto the HTML tag that you want to stylized.
+Therefore, they relate only to a specific HTML tag.

+Example:
+``<h1 style="color:blue;12px;">This is Inline!</h1>``

+##### Internal CSS

+Internal CSS requires you to add the styles onto the header of the HTML file.
+In there, specific rules of styles are applied to the HTML tags that are written inside it.

+##### External CSS

+Unlike the two others, external CSS uses a separate .css file.
+The .css file is then link back onto the HTML file in the document head.